Skip to Main Content

 South African Regulatory Expertise

-Deep knowledge of South African Occupational Health and Safety Act (OHSA) requirements and the Department of Employment and Labour standards for film production, ensuring compliance with all national and regional safety regulations.
+Deep knowledge of South African Occupational Health and Safety Act (OHSA) needs.
+The Department of Employment and Labour standards for film production, making sure compliance with all national and regional safety rules.

 02.